salesforcecli/plugin-dev/messages/dev.generate.command.md

 # description

-This will clone the template repo 'salesforcecli/plugin-template-sf' and update package properties
+This will generate a basic hello world command, a .md file for messages, and test files.

 # flags.force.description

-overwrite existing files
+Overwrite existing files.

+# flags.nuts.description

+Generate a NUT test file for the command.

+# flags.unit.description

+Generate a unit test file for the command.

 # args.name.description

-Directory name of new plugin.
-Must begin with "plugin-"
+Name of the new command.
+Must be separated by colons.

 # examples